top of page

 Trial and Execution

-Her trial at the Old Bailey in May 1896 lasted just four and a half minutes.
-Despite her efforts to claim insanity, the jury saw through it.
-In prison, she filled five notebooks with a written confession.
-When asked by the prison chaplain if she had anything to add, she simply handed over the notebooks, saying, “Isn’t this enough?”
+While awaiting execution in prison, she filled five notebooks with a written confession.
+When the prison chaplain asked if she had anything further to add, she handed over the notebooks and said simply: "Isn't this enough?"

 Transcription of Amelia Dyer’s confession, H. M. Prison, Reading, 16 April 1896